Ginger: Origin, benefits and uses

 Wellness Editor

-Often referred to as the “root of fire”, ginger is an age-old spice used both in cooking and in many wellness traditions.
-Appreciated for its pungent, lemony flavor, it plays a central role in Asian, African and Middle Eastern culinary practices.
-Today, ginger is still consumed to aid digestion, provide a feeling of warmth and support general well-being.
+Often referred to as the “root of fire,” ginger is an ancient spice used both in cooking and in many wellness traditions.
+Prized for its spicy, lemony flavor, it plays a central role in Asian, African, and Middle Eastern culinary traditions.
+Even today, ginger is consumed to aid digestion, provide a warming sensation, and support overall well-being.

-In this article, discover the origins of ginger, its main traditional uses, current scientific knowledge on its benefits, as well as simple ideas for incorporating it into everyday life.
+In this article, discover the origins of ginger, its main traditional uses, current scientific knowledge about its benefits, and simple ideas for incorporating it into your daily routine.

 Origin and characteristics of ginger

-Its characteristic taste and sensation of heat are due to bioactive compounds, notably gingerols and shogaols, which have been the subject of much scientific research (Semwal et al., 2015).
+Its distinctive taste and warming sensation are due to bioactive compounds, notably gingerols and shogaols, which have been the subject of extensive scientific research (Semwal et al., 2015).

 Ginger is traditionally used in Ayurvedic and Chinese medicine to support digestion, accompany periods of fatigue and promotegeneral balance in the body.